aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 interfacing with all the components and [Streamlit](https://streamlit.io/) for building the bot frontend.

-We provide a cloud formation template to stand up all the resources required for building this solution.
-We then demonstrate how to use LangChain for tying everything together, this includes:
+We provide an AWS Cloud Formation template to stand up all the resources required for building this solution.
+We then demonstrate how to use LangChain for tying everything together:

 - Interfacing with LLMs hosted on Amazon SageMaker.
 - Chunking of knowledge base documents.
 - Ingesting document embeddings into Amazon OpenSearch Service.
-- Implementing the question answer task.
+- Implementing the question answering task.

 We can use the same architecture to swap the open-source models with the [Amazon Titan](https://aws.amazon.com/bedrock/titan/) models.
-After [Amazon Bedrock](https://aws.amazon.com/bedrock/) launches, we will publish a follow-up post showing how to implement similar GenAI applications using Amazon Bedrock, so stay tuned.
+After [Amazon Bedrock](https://aws.amazon.com/bedrock/) launches, we will publish a follow-up post showing how to implement similar generative AI applications using Amazon Bedrock, so stay tuned.

 ## Solution overview

 We use the [SageMaker docs](https://sagemaker.readthedocs.io) as the knowledge corpus for this post.
-We convert the html pages on this site into smaller overlapping chunks (to retain some context continuity between chunks) of information and then convert these chunks into embeddings using the gpt-j-6b model and store the embeddings into OpenSearch.
-We implement the RAG functionality inside an AWS Lambda function with an Amazon API Gateway to handle routing all requests to the Lambda.
-We implement a chatbot application in Streamlit which invokes the Lambda via the API Gateway and the Lambda does a similarity search in the OpenSearch index for the embeddings of user question.
-The matching documents (chunks) are added to the prompt as context by the Lambda and then the Lambda use the flan-t5-xxl model deployed as a SageMaker Endpoint to generate an answer to the user question.
-All code for this post is available in the [GitHub repo](https://github.com/aws-samples/llm-apps-workshop/tree/main/blogs/rag).
+We convert the HTML pages on this site into smaller overlapping chunks (to retain some context continuity between chunks) of information and then convert these chunks into embeddings using the gpt-j-6b model and store the embeddings in OpenSearch Service.
+We implement the RAG functionality inside an AWS Lambda function with Amazon API Gateway to handle routing all requests to the Lambda.
+We implement a chatbot application in Streamlit which invokes the function via the API Gateway and the function does a similarity search in the OpenSearch Service index for the embeddings of user question.
+The matching documents (chunks) are added to the prompt as context by the Lambda function and then the function uses the flan-t5-xxl model deployed as a SageMaker endpoint to generate an answer to the user question.
+All the code for this post is available in the [GitHub repo](https://github.com/aws-samples/llm-apps-workshop/tree/main/blogs/rag).

 The following figure represents the high-level architecture of the